haoxintu/FastKLEE/README.md

 ## 4. Conduct faster symbolic execution

 Now, users can run **FastKLEE** to perform faster symbolic execution.
+Users could also change the options (e.g., timeout) to set up different experiments for their own purpose.

 ```
 $cat run-fastklee.sh